 So you want to start a YouTube channel and don’t know where to begin?
-The good news is we have spent the past while learning the YouTube ropes we have had some success and most importantly some failures!
+The good news is we have spent the past while learning the YouTube ropes we have had some successes and most importantly some failures!

-We are sharing all of our experiences and learnings with you, so that you can skip the guessing game and be ready to take on YouTube with some of the best tips we can give!
+We are sharing all of our experiences and learnings with you, so that you can skip the guessing game and be ready to take on YouTube with some of the best travel vlogging tips we can give!

 At the time we didn’t have a TV in our home, so YouTube binge sessions were a big part of our evening routine.
 Watching fellow travellers exploring remote locations and discovering new and unique cultures help provide a sense of travel confidence for us.